Carole Taylor: Political life

 In Vancouver, she served as an independent member of Vancouver City Council from 1986 to 1990.
 She served as chair of the Vancouver Board of Trade from 2001 to 2002.

 She was chair of the Canadian Broadcasting Corporation from July 16, 2001, until March 14, 2005, when she resigned to seek the nomination of the British Columbia Liberal Party in that province's 2005 election.
 On May 17, 2005, she was elected to Legislative Assembly of British Columbia in the 2005 election as the member representing Vancouver-Langara.
 On June 16, 2005, she was named Minister of Finance.

 As the Minister of Finance, she signed up 100% of all BC public sector contracts before they were set to expire.
 Perhaps her most controversial achievement was the introduction of the first carbon tax in North America.

 On November 30, 2007, she announced that she would not be running for re-election in the 2009 election.
 In one of her last acts as Finance Minister, Carole Taylor ended the corporate capital tax on banks—$100 million a year in government revenue.
 Upon leaving government, Taylor joined the TD Bank board where she stood to earn $145,000 to $300,000 per year.
-She was courted to run for mayor of Vancouver in the 2008 municipal election, she announced on January 8, 2008, that she would not run.
+She was courted to run for mayor of Vancouver in the 2008 municipal election; however, she announced on January 8, 2008, that she would not run.

 On December 18, 2008, she announced her resignation from the Legislative Assembly after accepting an appointment to a federal Ministry of Finance advisory panel.